kit-clj/kit-clj.github.io/resources/md/database.md

     (query-fn tx :get-user-by-id {:id "foo"})))
 ```

 Note that you must use `tx` connection created by `with-transaction` in order for the query to be considered within the scope of the transaction.
+Please see official [nex.jdbc](https://github.com/seancorfield/next-jdbc/blob/develop/doc/transactions.md) documentation on transactions for further examples.

 For reference, here is the full definition from the Kit SQL edge: